| Baptismal/Birth Record, Part

 Unlike using microfilm at a local Family History Center, you may not easily have

+a chance to return to the originals to verify your note-taking.
 The months will usually be in Latin.
 This should not be a

 problem if the month is written out as the Latin resembles the English.
 In older